au-research/raido/api-svc/doc/postgres-specific-features.md

     but we don't have to fiddle with it (RDS takes care of it for us, but with downtime)
 * triggers
-  * apparently mysql trigger support is limited?
-    * even with my personal biases, that's surprising
-    * need to research this don't want to state it if not true
   * we're going to use triggers for auditing
     * in Postgres, this is very easy and fairly secure (much better than application-level auditing)
-  * also plan to use triggers for "deferred data migration" when necessary (mid-high scale) i.e. do a schema migration sometimes via multi-step release process zero-downtime schema migration that's fast because we change schema but leave field optionality open run for a while with triggers updating any values that are read or updated
+  * also plan to use triggers for "deferred data migration" when necessary (mid-high scale) i.e. do a schema migration sometimes via multi-step release process;
+  zero-downtime schema migration that's fast because we change schema but leave field optionality open run for a while with triggers updating any values that are read or updated